agnesevalentini/CFD/README.md

 # CFD
-Repo for the computational fluid dynamics exam, missing the airfoil
+Repo for the computational fluid dynamics exam, missing the airfoil case